beam-campus/macula/README.md

 Since the current state of the Internet seems to manifest itself as a centralized, consolidated ecosystem of a limited number of hyper-scale platform providers, the so-called "Big Tech", it is easy to overlook that this is not the only possible formula that could be used to build meaningful and sustainable systems.

-Indeed, one could argue that this centralized approach, mostly carried by extremely large & US-controlled corporations, is not necessarily an optimal fit for other regions.
+Indeed, one could argue that this centralized approach, mostly carried by large & US-controlled corporations, is not necessarily an optimal fit for other regions, like the EU.

 ## OUTLINE